WinVector/WVExamples/website/notes/add-an-article.md

 `date` is in YYYY-MM-DD format.
 If there is only one tag, you don't need the brackets. `source` is optional, but if you have it, it should point to the location of the code directory in `WVExamples`.

 5. Fix the links to figures in the `.md`.
 If the figure is added to the document via html (rather than markdown), you need to add an `alt` tag.
 It's required.
+Also some symbols such as double open braces error-out the substitution engine with a cryptic error message (and wrong line number).

 ```
 <img src="terraces.jpg" alt="Banaue rice terraces">